saurabh/pink-lotus/README.md

+# Development Notes:

+This dapp is a nextjs typescript application built with rainbowkit, wagmi hooks, subgraphs for querying LOTUS erc20 token transactions, tailwindcss and gsap and framer-motion for animations.

+Wagmi hooks were used to interact with the contract and follow the transaction lifecycle.
+Some error cases were covered (insufficient funds to purchase LOTUS, user rejected tx).

+The Past purchases component is only rendered when the user address is connected.
+Pagination instead of a load more button.

 # Pink lotus DAO

 Pink lotus DAO is a DAO for the pink lotus community.
 Your task is to create a single page dapp that allows users to mint new pink lotus tokens.
 The dapp should display the current price of the pink lotus token (which is `1 LOTUS = keccak256(totalSupply) % 0.1 ether`) and also show historical purchases.